ivosh/valgrind-git-migration/README.md

-# valgrind-git-migration
-Recipes and scripts for migrating Valgrind from Subversion to git SCM
+Recipes and scripts for migrating Valgrind from Subversion to git SCM.